-Appendix B - Additional Information and Supporting Studies
+Schedule 'E' - Additional Information and Supporting Studies

-The City identifies information and materials that are required in order to support and accept an application as complete under the Planning Act.
+The City may identify information and materials that are required in order to support and accept an application as complete under the Planning Act.
 Information and materials that may be requested by the City include but are not limited to the items identified in the table below.
 Requiring this information and material to be provided at the time a development application is submitted allows the City to make a well informed decision within the timeframe provided by the Planning Act.

+Failure to submit any of the items listed below and identified shall be managed in accordance with Section 9.4.2.

 1. Heritage

 Archeological Assessment

 Heritage Impact Assessment (HIA)

+Cultural Heritage Evaluation Report (CHER)

+Design Substance Survey (DSS)

 Significant View Corridor Study

 Heritage Permit Application

 Structural Assessment (Building Conditions Report)

 2. Digital Plans

 Site Plan in accordance with digital submission standards

 Subdivision Plan or Condominium Plan in accordance with digital submission standards

 3. Environmental

 Record of Site Condition

-Environmental Impact Study (EIS) or Scoped EIS
+Environmental Impact Study (EIS)

 Stormwater Management Study

 Tree Retention Plan

+Tree Survey Plan